gruppe-adler/squad.gruppe-adler.de/README.md

 Gruppe Adler Squad-XML, which is dynamically generated with data from [`sso.gruppe-adler.de`](https://github.com/gruppe-adler/sso.gruppe-adler.de).

 The `squad.xml` is hosted directly in the root with no filename needed.
-(So just add `https://squad.gruppe-adler.de` to your profile)
+(So just add `https://squad.gruppe-adler.de` to your arma profile)

 ## Setup
 A docker image is available on [Docker Hub](https://hub.docker.com/r/gruppeadler/squad).